Austin Hedges Player Props: Pirates vs. Rangers

 Rangers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Rangers pitching staff ranks 21st in the league.
+- The 8.5 strikeouts per nine innings compiled by the Rangers pitching staff ranks 22nd in MLB.

-- The Rangers have a 3.87 team ERA that ranks ninth across all MLB pitching staffs.
+- The Rangers have a 3.81 team ERA that ranks seventh across all league pitching staffs.

-- Rangers pitchers combine to give up 48 home runs (one per game), the ninth-fewest in baseball.
+- Rangers pitchers combine to give up 48 home runs (one per game), the seventh-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.